 - Lighting – proper lighting is essential for obtaining quick and accurate reads.
 DPM symbols are often printed on curved metal surfaces and when viewed under ambient light do not always offer the most ideal contrast.

 How Dynamsoft Barcode Reader Resolves these Issues

 All of the aforementioned challenges can be categorized as localization issues.
 Without going into too much proprietary details, in general, there are three key steps Dynamsoft Barcode Reader uses to decode DPM barcodes.

-- Border Identification — based on a statistical index and the learning result, Dynamsoft Barcode Reader is able to determine the border of the DPM codes, which help for orientation and decoding.
+- Border Identification — based on the statistical index and the learning result, Dynamsoft Barcode Reader is able to determine the border of the DPM codes, which helps for orientation and decoding.

-- Module Partition — based on the rough borders and statistical index along the rows/columns, Dynamsoft Barcode Reader can overcome negative effects of both perspective and border errors.
+- Module Partition — based on the rough borders and the statistical index along with the rows/columns, Dynamsoft Barcode Reader can overcome the negative effects of both perspective and border errors.
 That results in the capacity of partitioning the modules as reasonable as possible.